DiandreMiller/WealthWise-frontend/README.md

 5. Happy Hacking!!!!

-To-Do fix recurring income and expenses for table
+To-Do fix recurring income and expenses for table.